 Is there anything else I could try?
 Is there any hope?

 Even though it's hard to imagine feeling better when you're sick, hopefully your extreme nausea and vomiting will soon diminish.
 After the first trimester, or around 12 to 14 weeks into the pregnancy, the nausea usually dissipates.
 You mention you're at eight weeks, so you can expect to notice a change in the way you feel within the next few weeks, which may feel like forever.

 There is a chance, however, that the nausea could continue longer.
 Some women continue to experience nausea and vomiting throughout much of their pregnancy.
 Severe nausea and vomiting of pregnancy (NVP) is known as hyperemesis gravidarum, which can cause weight loss, dehydration, liver damage, and can even be life threatening to the mother and/or baby, if left untreated.
 Women who are at high risk for this condition tend to be of a younger maternal age, high body weight, pregnant for the first time, or pregnant with twins.
-A woman with this condition is considered to have a high-risk pregnancy.
-This is why medical supervision is so important for you.
-You need to be under the care of a high-risk obstetrician, also known as a perinatologist, throughout your pregnancy.
+A woman with this condition is considered to have a high-risk pregnancy and medical supervision throughout the pregnancy is required.
+Someone with NVP needs to be under the care of a high-risk obstetrician, also known as a perinatologist, throughout their pregnancy.